ivo-picha/landau-butterflies/README.md

 4. periodicity of the potential (unit length) in Ansgstrom
 5. NLL - n of the last Landau level included
 6. np - particle density

+## D_npz
+Plots heatmap / density map of the electronic density from a pre-saved .npz file